This marketplace is undergoing considerable changes that are hard to miss and impossible to ignore.

 The company operates according to the co-investing scheme, which means the owners invest in each project alongside with other backers.
 This year, we helped CapitalRise switch to Goji for client money and ISA management as part of their product improvement plan.

-Shojin has been on the market since 2019, providing endless investing opportunities for backers from all over the globe.
+Shojin has been on the market since 2009, providing endless investing opportunities for backers from all over the globe.
+We helped them build a crowdfunding platform that offers investment opportunities in real estate.

 Just like CapitalRise, the company invests in each real estate endeavour sharing potential risks and returns.